• Projects

 Open Studio

-This spring will be the first virtual open studio for The Nowadays project.
-Forward your email to spectorprojects @ mac.com for an invite.
-Date TBA and more info to come-
+This spring will be the first virtual open studio for The Nowadays project on Saturday, April 26th at 5PM.
+Email me for an invite if you’d like to join.

 The Sachs Program for Arts Innovation 2024 Project Grant